ripples1253/Rightcord/README.md

 `git clone https://aur.archlinux.org/lightcord-appimage.git && cd lightcord-appimage && makepkg -si`

-An AUR helped such as `yay` can also be used
+An AUR helper such as `yay` can also be used

 ## Other Linux Distributions
 You can also install it with our *express install script*, which will automatically do the following: